ahoannon/EDMC_ConstructionHelper/README.md

 Once you docked at one or more active construction sites then the listbox will contain names of all known construction sites and the space between the listbox and the overlay window button will contain a list of all the goods that you need to finish the selected construction site(s).

+There's right-click context menus on the listbox and the goods display that currently allows you to remove site(s) and copy system name(s) or a table of the required good to the clipboard.

+Via the **EDMC** preferences menu you can configure a couple extra features and et display options.
+Not all of them are documented here, so have a look at it.

 #### Overlay Window

 The overlay button will open (or close) an overlay window that contains the same list of needed goods as the main window.
 It is a simple borderless window that